Yancey County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial and a bench trial.
-In a jury trial, a panel of your peers will decide your guilt or innocence.
-In a bench trial, the judge will make the decision.
+- Jury vs. bench trial: If a plea deal cannot be reached, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can opt for a bench trial, where the judge makes the decision.

-• Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, and presenting evidence that you were not impaired.
+- Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer/blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Penalties for DUI in Yancey County, NC